sharduul/chalk/_drafts/2019-4-19-build-wealth-with-no-money.md

 ---
 layout: post
 title: "How To Build Wealth Even If Your Pockets Are Empty?"
-description: "This articles sheds light on some creative ways to build wealth super quickly even if you have no money.
+description: "This article sheds light on some creative ways to build wealth super quickly even if you have no money.
 Building wealth and becoming financially independent is easier than you think."
 tags: [personal-finance, passive-income]
 og_image: "posts/acorns-reviews.png"
 ---

 {% include image.html path="posts/acorns-reviews.png" path-detail="posts/acorns-reviews.png" alt="Acorns Reviews 2019" %}

-If you have ever followed any of the typical personal finance blogs you might know have come across same style of free advice almost everywhere.
+If you have ever followed any of the typical personal finance blogs you might know have come across the same style of free advice almost everywhere.

-Advices like invest in 401K, compounding if your friend, save at least 10% of your income - these are floating all across the internet.
-And, although they are true these one-size-fits-all advices are not really useful for everyone.
+Advice like invest in 401K, compounding if your friend, save at least 10% of your income - these are floating all across the internet.
+And, although they are true these one-size-fits-all bits of advice are not really useful for everyone.
 For one, it requires quite some time to see the results.
-Some of them even have loop holes.
+Some of them even have loopholes.

 Today we are going to teach how to build wealth faster.
 This article is a full-pack-set of complete actionable steps and a ton of examples to get your wealth-ball rolling.